 An influx of new bikes will require infrastructure to keep cyclists safe.
 It won't happen overnight, but even cycling-friendly cities like Amsterdam - where about half of all trips are made by bicycle - had to start somewhere.

 The UK is leading the transformation by committing hundreds of millions of pounds to make cities more bike-friendly while pushing the public to avoid public transport.
-An emergency fund of £ 250m (around $ 300m) was taken from a £ 2bn cycling and walking package to create new bike lanes and safer crossroads "in just a few clicks. weeks ”.
-Cities have already been asked to reallocate road space "for a significantly higher number of cyclists and pedestrians".
+An emergency fund of 250 million pounds (around 300 million dollars) was taken from a 2 billion pound bicycle and walking package to create new cycle paths and safer junctions “in just a few minutes. weeks ”.
+Cities have already been asked to reallocate road space “for a significantly higher number of cyclists and pedestrians”.
 Electric scooters are currently illegal in the UK, but testing is accelerated from next year to next month to possibly change that.

 UK Transport Minister Grant Shapps says alternative modes of transport will have short- and long-term benefits long after the pandemic has subsided:

-During this crisis, millions of people discovered the bicycle - whether for exercise or as a safe and socially remote form of transportation.
-Although the message “stay home” remains unchanged today, when the country returns to work, we need these people to stay on their bikes and be joined by many more.
+During this crisis, millions of people discovered cycling - whether for exercise or as a safe and socially remote form of transportation.
+While the “stay home” message remains unchanged today, when the country returns to work, we need these people to stay on their bikes and be joined by many more.

 Otherwise, with currently severely limited public transport capacity, our trains and buses could be overloaded and our roads blocked, delaying emergency services, essential workers and vital supplies.